hkhc/jarbird.github.io/docs/reference/properties-ref.md

 ## Custom Maven repository <a href="#custommaven"/>

 Publish to custom Maven Server.
-Replace `[repoId]` by the name of repository defined in `jarbird` configuration block in build script.
+Replace `[repoId]` with the name of repository defined in `jarbird` configuration block in build script.

 | Properties | Meaning |
 |:-|:-|